 After eight months of work, the collaboration was fruitful.
 In 1958, the two men wrote a paper on their work, although they had not yet made an actual laser, and they applied for a patent through Bell Labs.
 Their proposal that the principles of the maser could be extended to the optical regions of the spectrum was published in the December issue of Physical Review.

 Two years later, Schawlow and Townes received a patent for the invention of the laser, the same year a working laser was built by Theodore Maiman at Hughes Aircraft Company.

-In 1961, Schawlow left Bell Labs to take a teaching and research job at Stanford, where he developed the laser's use in spectroscopy.
-"Stanford made an offer I couldn't refuse," he explained.
+Soon after, in 1961, Schawlow left Bell Labs to take a teaching and research job at Stanford, where he developed the laser’s use in spectroscopy.
+“Stanford made an offer I couldn’t refuse,” he explained.